Learn the differences between term life insurance and permanent life insurance so you can pick the one that's right for you and your family.

-Chronic or pre-existing health problems—among the issues that could negatively impact your premium payments or even keep you from getting this type of insurance: cancer, diabetes, heart disease, and various sexually transmitted diseases
+Chronic or pre-existing health problems.
+Among the issues that could negatively impact your premium payments or even keep you from getting this type of insurance: cancer, diabetes, heart disease, and sexually transmitted diseases

-Smoking or excessive drinking—these habits can haunt you, and affect your life insurance premiums, even if you don’t currently partake in them, as companies may consider your activity over the last five years when calculating what to charge
+Smoking or excessive drinking.
+These habits can haunt you, and affect your life insurance premiums, even if you don’t currently partake in them.
+Companies may consider your activity over the last five years when calculating what to charge

-Engaging in dangerous activities—if you spend time flying planes, hang gliding, parasailing, rock or mountain climbing, skiing, or skydiving, for example, you’re probably going to pay more for life insurance than someone who doesn’t
+Engaging in dangerous activities.
+If you spend time flying planes, hang gliding, parasailing, rock or mountain climbing, skiing, or skydiving, for example, you’re probably going to pay more for life insurance

-Having a hazardous job—if your occupation is a risky one, insurance companies are likely to consider you a greater liability and, thus, make you pay more for life insurance than someone with a less hazardous job
+Having a hazardous job.
+If your occupation is a risky one, insurance companies are likely to consider you a greater liability and, thus, make you pay more for life insurance

 Don’t fret if you’re initially placed in a classification pool that results in you having to pay higher premiums than you’d like.